Lori Ann Ospina

 Director of seed

-Lori Ann Ospina is Director of the Stockton Economic Empowerment Demonstration (SEED), the country's first city-led guaranteed income program.
+Lori Ann Ospina is Director of the Stockton Economic Empowerment Demonstration (SEED).
 Prior to SEED, Lori was Project Director of The Stable Scheduling Study, an innovative research experiment assessing the impact of more stable and predictable work-schedules in retail.
 Before moving to California, Lori was based in Medellin, Colombia.
 There, she created the Grameen Foundation's first field-office in Latin America and led data-driven programs that empowered rural farmers to compete more effectively in the modern economy.
 Lori has her Masters in Public Policy from the University of California, Berkeley.

 Sukhi Samra is from Fresno, CA and recently graduated from Stanford University.
 While at Stanford, she majored in Political Science and completed internships with the Fresno County District Attorney’s Office, the Superior Court of the District of Columbia, and the Department of Justice.
 She is passionate about uplifting traditionally marginalized communities and, in particular, about empowering women of color.